nickdirienzo/python-office-tools/README.md

-office-xml-parser
+python-office-tools
 =================

 Introduction
 ------------

-This module started as an Microsoft Word DOCX parser at [Startup Weekend Rochester 2012](http://rochester.startupweekend.org/) as part of a set of tools for [GestaltBox](http://gestaltbox.com).
-However, I plan on continuing development for all Office document XMLs.
+This set of tools started as an Microsoft Office Word DOCX parser at [Startup Weekend Rochester 2012](http://rochester.startupweekend.org/).
+I am turning it into a full suite of tools for reading and writing Office documents.